ncatlab/nlab-content/pages/1/5/6/0/651/content.md

 +-- {: mynumdef #DiscIndisc}
 ###### Definition
-A Fr&#246;licher space is said to be _indiscrete_ if all curves are smooth.
+A Fr&ouml;licher space is said to be _indiscrete_ if all curves are smooth.

-A Fr&#246;licher space is said to be _discrete_ if all functions are smooth.
+A Fr&ouml;licher space is said to be _discrete_ if all functions are smooth.
 =--

 Let us observe that there is no need for functional or curvaceous versions of these definitions.

 +-- {: .num_lemma #LemDiscIndisc}
 ###### Lemma
-A Fr&#246;licher space is indiscrete if and only if the only smooth functions are the constant ones.
+A Fr&ouml;licher space is indiscrete if and only if the only smooth functions are the constant ones.

-A Fr&#246;licher space is discrete if and only if the only smooth curves are the constant ones.
+A Fr&ouml;licher space is discrete if and only if the only smooth curves are the constant ones.
 =--

 +-- {: myproof}